REGISTRATION, SEASONS AND DIVISIONS

 Although not mandatory, cleats are highly recommended.

-Mosquito and older: The association supplies uniforms that players get to keep – there is no separate uniform deposit (the cost is built into the overall registration fee).
+Mosquito and older: The association supplies hats, jerseys and socks that players get to keep – there is no separate uniform deposit (the cost is built into the overall registration fee).
+All players are required to provide their own white pants.

 A Uniform coordinator will email you the date to pick up your uniform.
 Uniform pick-up is held beside the concession stand at Unwin park.